Spanish Americans: Number of Spanish Americans

-Censuses
+Census data

 1980

 In 1980, 62,747 Americans claimed only Spaniard ancestry and another 31,781 claimed Spaniard along with another ethnic ancestry.
 2.6 million or 1.43% of the total U.S. population chose to identify as "Spanish/Hispanic", however this represents a general type of response which will encompass a variety of ancestry groups.
 Spanish Americans are found in relative numbers throughout United States, particularly in the Southwestern and Gulf Coast.
 According to the 1980 U.S. census 66.4% reported Spaniard as their main ancestry, while 62.7% reported Spanish/Hispanic as their main ancestry.

 The table showing those who self-identified as Spaniard are as follows: